Wall Street hits records on hopes tariffs will be dropped

-(Reuters) - U.S. stock indexes jumped to new highs on Thursday, and Treasury yields rose, after President Donald Trump tweeted that a trade deal with China was “very close” and on a report that U.S. trade negotiators had offered to cancel a fresh round of tariffs on Chinese goods.
+(Reuters) - U.S. stock indexes jumped to new highs on Thursday, and Treasury yields rose, on a tweet from President Donald Trump that a trade deal with China was “very close” and a report that U.S. trade negotiators had offered to cancel a fresh round of tariffs on Chinese goods.

 The S&P 500 .SPX, Dow Jones Industrials .DJI and the Nasdaq .IXIC opened lower then reversed after Trump's statement, which comes just before tariffs are due to go into effect on Sunday.
 The indexes had slipped from record levels two weeks ago.